-The Department selected the Lines of Business applicable to its mission and operations, which were then divided among the categories of policy, mission, legal, and administrative buckets.
-Each bureau was asked to map their existing records retention schedules to the Department's Lines of Business, which are listed below.
-The crosswalks showing updates to this schedule is attached.
+DOI selected the Lines of Business applicable to its mission and operations, which were then divided among the categories of policy, mission, legal, and administrative schedules.
+Each bureau was asked to map their existing records retention schedules to DOI's Lines of Business.
+The crosswalks showing this work are attached.
+The schedule for administrative, policy, legal, and each of the five mission areas will be submitted separately.
 This schedule is for policy and includes the following Lines of Business: